 \section{Discussion}

 In this study we have revisited the complexity--stability question in theoretical ecology with a fresh perspective that develops a random matrix theory approach to temporal stability as captured by the power spectrum of fluctuations.
 We have applied our techniques to calculate analytic formulae describing the mean power spectra of large Lotka-Volterra ecosystems.
 We find the fluctuations are described by just a few key parameters: the mean, variance and correlation of entries of the community matrix and noise correlator.
-We further expanded the method to investigate the role of trophic structures in determining temporal stability.
+We further expanded the method to investigate the role of trophic structures in determining temporal stability, demonstrating the flexibility of the method and usage across a broader range of models.
+Finally we fitted our model to existing time series data sets, that suggest a majority of competitive or mutualistic interactions within plankton ecosystems.
 In short, our approach allows us to link the large scale statistical properties of interaction parameters with the emergent fluctuations in species dynamics.